Jumper’s Knee – Patella tendinopathy

 When knee pain begins, most people self-treat via instructions from the internet.
 They will ICE and COMPRESS the knee with tape or braces.
 Some will ELEVATE their knee when laying down or sitting in a chair.
 Much fewer will REST.
 By now you will probably recognize the familiar RICE anagram or Rest, Ice, Compression, and Elevation as the first line of knee pain treatments along with anti-inflammatory medications found “over-the-counter.”

 As the person’s knee worsens they will make their first doctors appointment.
 Here their doctor may advise them to Rest, Ice, Compress and elevate again.
 This time the doctor may offer the person a stronger medication.
 Still failing to resolve their knee pain, the doctor then may move onto stronger medication, a cortisone injection, or physical therapy.
 Some people will get all these treatments.
+Do these treatments work?
+Especially for the athlete?

-A June 2020 study (1) from Stanford University focused on additional treatment options for the two most common causes of front of the knee pain, patellofemoral pain syndrome, and patellar tendinopathy.
+A June 2020 study (4) from Stanford University focused on additional treatment options for the two most common causes of front of the knee pain, patellofemoral pain syndrome, and patellar tendinopathy.

 Here they discuss tape, brace, and Prolotherapy, PRP and Stem Cell injections